magento/pwa-studio/pwa-devdocs/src/tutorials/cloud-deploy/index.md

     You are not required to publish to npmjs.com, but NPM or Yarn should be able to access your project code through Git.

 For this tutorial, the [`@magento/venia-concept`][] package for the [Venia storefront][] is used as a template, but any PWA available though NPM with an UPWARD compatible YAML file is supported.

-These instructions provide a method for building your application bundle entirely in the Magento Cloud, but these steps could easily be replaced by building locally, and checking your local build into source control.
+These instructions provide a method for building your application bundle in the Magento Cloud, but you can get the same results by building locally and checking your local build artifacts into source control.

 ## Add Composer dependencies